 On the other hand, and in spite of the fact that is not quite common, the applicable collective bargaining agreement may establish some provisions to consider when making employees redundant.

-Only in case of collective layoff an information obligation with the Administrative Labour Authority exists (in this regard, please see answer to question 7).
+Only an information obligation with the Administrative Labour Authority exists and applies for collective layoff (in this regard, please see answer to question 7).

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?